Marius1342/readBloodSugar_dexcom/README.md

 ## What comes next?
 - :page_with_curl: UI update
-- :page_with_curl: Button to select region US OR non US
-- :page_with_curl: Listen on SMS message

 ## Help?
 Fell free to ask for help, just write an email km3814837@gmail.com